 Connecting the two caster decks is a torsion bar.
 There are ordinary ones that are covered in rubber and there also some that are especially customized for doing tricks.
 If you're looking for a caster board that is designed for performing tricks such as grinding, check what the torsion bar is made of.
 Usually, premium torsion bars designed to make grinding easier are made up of high-grade aluminum.

-While most of the caster boards in the market are designed to be usable by both adults and children, it is still of utter importance to consider the height of the caster board.
+While most of the caster boards in the market are designed to be usable by both adults and children similar to scooters as we covered it here, it is still of great importance to consider the height of the caster board.
 On average most caster boards are about 31"-34" long.
-However, for kids with smaller stances, a more apt choice would be to buy wave boards that are more compact in size.
+However, for kids with smaller stances, a more apt choice would be to consider wave boards that are more compact in size.

 Weight also is another factor you should consider, especially if you’re into performing various waveboard tricks.
 Most waveboards weigh around 7 lbs. - 8 lbs. but you may want to opt into lighter ones that weigh less (5 lbs. or less)